 He shrugged.
 "Whatever.
 We've got more important things to discuss than you."

 Rachel's eyes narrowed, shooting to him, and she rose up indignantly as she removed her hand hastily from his knee.

 "That was rude, Noah.
-It is one thing when Mr. Schuester or someone tells me I am being too narcissistic for their tastes when I am actually speaking of something regarding myself, but when those comments are made when all I have done is opened my mouth—"
+It's one thing when Mr. Schuester or someone tells me I am being too narcissistic for their tastes when I'm actually talking about something regarding myself, but when those comments are made when all I've done is opened my mouth—"

 "We were talking about you, Rach."
 Her lips pursed and he backtracked hastily, knowing if he didn't move fast she was going to be pissed at him for like a week.
 She really hated being interrupted.
 "We were talking about me feeling guilty, right?
 Or, well, how I should feel guilty.
 And I only do that when you talk to me about it.
 You're my conscience.
 Therefore, we were talking about you."